There was a time when I was working as a resume writer and was quite good at it

 People who throw food in the bin the day before it expires.

-Their “questions” to me spanned from And when are you going to get a job for yourself, instead? to Really?
-Do people really need a professional to write their resume?
-Are they silly?
+Their “questions” to me spanned from And when are you going to get a job for yourself, instead? to Seriously?
+Do people need somebody to write their resume?
+What sort of cretins they are?

-The truth is, there is a full array of professions and businesses and side hustles out there that won’t even be considered as merely acceptable even if they make you millions.
+The truth is that there is a full array of professions and businesses and side hustles out there that won’t even be considered as merely acceptable even if they make you millions.
 Which was not my case, but money is not even the point.

-The point is that if you don’t have office stationery and the same damn place to commute to every damn Monday, all your business, freelancing and consulting is just seen as a synonym for a Millennial-inspired form of modern unemployment toward which no respect is due.
+The point is that if you don’t have office stationery and the same damn place to commute to every damn Monday and possibly a boss to complain about, all your business, freelancing and consulting is just seen as a synonym for a Millennial-inspired form of modern quasi-unemployment toward which no respect is due.

-Next time somebody insults your profession or passion, or both, ask them what their dream job as a child was.
+Next time somebody insults your profession or passion, or both, ask them one simple question: you’ll want to learn what their dream job as a child was.

-Whatever the answer, your revenge will be in that quick flash that will cross their eyes.
+Whatever the answer, your revenge will lie in that quick flash that will cross their eyes.

 And responds to the name of failure.